 This British activewear brand sells both in their retail store and have recently ventured into the world of ecommerce.
 As their products are soft, durable clothing, there’s no need for corrugated cardboard boxes.
 Instead, they use custom mailing bags:

 As the brand’s core value is sustainability, their product is made from organic materials that are completely recyclable.
 That same mentality has been echoed over into their packaging, as these mailing bags are entirely biodegradable.

 These same bags are also used in-store as carrier bags - a single, eco-friendly product that has multiple uses!

 You’ve seen the role that retail packaging plays for a brand.
 Now let’s take a look at some businesses that are leveraging the power of packaging for their retail business.

 Oase is a company that sells hair supplements, and they use premium retail packaging incredibly well:

 Minimalism works well because it’s simple.
 The soft pink canvas creates a large, empty space on a shelf, while the thick black words make an impactful statement.

-Upon opening the packaging, you can see that the colour theme is carried on internally and the supplements themselves also fit the colour palette.
+Upon opening the packaging, you can see that the color theme is carried on internally and the supplements themselves also fit the color palette.